-Global Discovery aims to assess all holdings in the portfolio at least annually as part of Baillie Gifford's 'climate audit' process.
-This helps inform our view of climate-related risks and opportunities across the portfolio.
+In addition, there is a process to review holdings in the portfolio at least annually as part of Baillie Gifford's 'climate audit' process.
 The results are shown in the metrics section of this report.
 Holdings are assessed on two main criteria: